Trimming machines vs. hand trimming; which tool will rise to the top?

-If you’re looking to invest in a machine trimmer that will assist you with increasing productivity, you’ll want to take a closer look at the T2 and T4 Trimming Machine series manufactured by Twister:
+If you’re looking to invest in a machine trimmer that will assist you with increased productivity, you’ll want to take a closer look at the T2 and T4 Trimming Machine series manufactured by Twister:

-Twister also offers an extended 2 year warranty on all trimming machines and conveyors.
+Twister also offers an extended 2-year warranty on all trimming machines and conveyors.

 FDA-approved feed conveyors improve speed and consistency by 20% while 22 StaySharp blades deliver almost 40,000 cuts a minute.